About cancer pain

 Don't be afraid to tell your doctor or nurse that you have pain, no matter how mild or severe it feels to you.
 The earlier you get treatment for pain, the easier it is to get it under control.

 At any stage of your cancer you have a lot to deal with.
 Having pain too can make things harder for you, both emotionally and physically.
 Many people with cancer are scared that they will become addicted to painkillers and so don't ask for help.
 It is very rare for people taking painkillers for cancer to become addicted to them and it is important that your pain is controlled.
+Some painkillers can have side effects.
 If you have pain, let your doctor or specialist nurse know so that they can help you.

 Question about cancer?
 Contact our information nurse team